 Iowa community college transfer students have the opportunity to participate in the reverse credit transfer agreement.
 Community college students indicate their interest, at the time of application to the university, in applying future credits earned at the university toward the completion of their associate degree, diploma or certification.

-By doing so, the student agrees to have his/her university transcript sent back to his/her community college the first two terms of enrollment at the university.
+By doing so, the student agrees to have his/her university transcript sent back to his/her community college while enrolled at the university.
 The community college will then evaluate this coursework to determine if degree, diploma or certification requirements are met.
 The community college makes the decision on whether a degree or other credential will be granted.
 Any credential will be awarded in the semester/year all final requirements are met.